Curtis students, alumni, and faculty share their reasons.

 “First, I think the faculty is unparalleled.
 Second, it’s a performance experience you can’t find anywhere else.
 You want to play, you sign up and play.
 Every single musician here is great.
 [You’re] swimming in music the entire week, all the time, with all the faculty, and classes, and rehearsals.”

-- Daniel Hsu (Piano), Curtis student, Richard A. Doran Fellow, 2015 Gilmore Young Artist Award, 2015 Concert Artists Guild Competition winner
+—Daniel Hsu (Piano), Curtis student, Richard A. Doran Fellow, 2017 Van Cliburn Competition Bronze Medal, 2015 Gilmore Young Artist Award, 2015 Concert Artists Guild Competition winner

 “I think Mikael Eliasen was the biggest influence.
-Mikael is a very special guy.
 He is genuine, and what he asks of singers is genuineness and individuality.
 Just the aspect of being onstage, and allowing that transformation to happen, and not only be in the classroom theorizing about what it is to sing, but actually get up and sing.
 To be special, be unique, be who you are, and express that.
 For that, I’m really thankful to him. … It’s easy to develop only the technical side of things and produce opera stars.
 And I don’t think that is what Mikael does.
-He doesn’t produce opera stars, he produces artists.
-To be influenced in that direction at such a young age was very important to me.”
+He doesn’t produce opera stars, he produces artists.”

 "Curtis is the most loving, caring, and supportive community I have been in so far.
 It is a place to explore your playing, learn from your talented peers, play together, and have fun.
 Most importantly, it is a place where you can feel perfectly safe to make mistakes—which is crucial to your growth as an artist."